eresearchrmit/bioinfocloudtutorial/Tutorial.md

     This is your own personal instance of the workflow engine we saw earlier

         sudo docker run -d -p 8080:80 bgruening/galaxy-stable

+    Then galaxy will be available from http://instanceid:8080

+    where `instanceid` is the public id address for the instance from the NeCTAR dashboard.

     See https://github.com/bgruening/docker-galaxy-stable for more information.